Enhance quality of life through park improvement efforts in the Williamston area

 Developed a Facebook page with regular updates and nearly 700 followers.

-Participated in several community events, including Williamston Elementary Ice Cream Social, Red Cedar Jubilee kids parade and Williamston Rocks! with the Mayor.
+Participated in several community events, including Williamston Elementary Ice Cream Social, Red Cedar Jubilee and Williamston Rocks! with the Mayor.

 Raised over $20,000 to fund repairs to aging McCormick Park wooden play structure.